cbarnesphd/cowenhoven-project/README.md

 ## Citing this project

-Barnes, Christopher. *The Cowenhoven Project: Recovering Black Lives from Enslaver Archives in New York and New Jersey.* https://cowenhoven.org
+Barnes, Christopher A. *The Cowenhoven Project: Recovering Black Lives from Enslaver Archives in New York and New Jersey.* https://cowenhoven.org

 ---